Globally +-regular varieties and the minimal model program for threefolds in mixed characteristic: Globally + -regular pairs

 \begin{remark} It is reasonable to expect that there is a converse to \autoref{lemma:BregularINpositiveCharacteristic}.
 Even in the local case where $X = \Spec R$ and $\Delta = 0$ (but $R$ is not $\bQ$-Gorenstein) this is an open question.
 It specializes in that setting to the conjecture that splinters are strongly $F$-regular, see for instance \cite{SinghQGorensteinSplinters,ChiecchioEnescuMillerSchwede}.
 Note that we do not even know that splinters are klt for some appropriate boundary if $R$ is not $\bQ$-Gorenstein.
-In the non-local case, it is reasonable to expect a converse to \autoref{lemma:BregularINpositiveCharacteristic} when $-K_X - \Delta$ is also ample. \end{remark}
+In the non-local case, we expect that $(X,\Delta)$ is of log Fano type but we do not know how to show that. \end{remark}